michalbukowski/tblastn-genomes/README.md

 Values for technical parameters are defined in the `nextflow.config` file.

 ### 1. Environment
 In envs/ directory YML files describe conda environments used by the pipeline.
 If you want to install the latest versions of the packages, remove version designations from all YML files (`=X.X.*`).
+The repository has been tested on `Ubuntu 22.04` using `conda 24.11`.

 Miniconda/Anaconda installation is a prerequisite.
-The default environment that must be created prior running the pipeplie is described in `nextflow.yml`.
-It utilises nexflow package, ver.
-23.10.0.
-Run the following commands from the pipeline directory to create and activate the environment:
+The `tblastn-nextflow` environment described in the `tblastn-nextflow.yml` file must be created prior running the pipepline.
+It utilises `nexflow 23.10` package.
+Run the following command from the pipeline directory to create the environment:
 ```
 conda env create -f envs/tblastn-nextflow.yml
-conda activate tblastn-nextflow
 ```

 ### 3. Directory structure and pipeline files